 Coleman’s history of shoulder dystocia deliveries was reflected in her medical records for the prior pregnancies.
 But neither the OB/GYN or anyone else at the Women’s Center ever bothered to review that medical history.
 As a result, Coleman’s doctor and midwife were never aware of the fact that shoulder dystocia with her prior deliveries.
 A C-section was never discussed or considered.

 In response to the shoulder dystocia, the doctor employed the traditional McRoberts Maneuver while the midwife applied suprapubic pressure.
 It took at least 3 strong pulls on J.D.’s head before she was finally delivered.
-Following delivery, J.D. was unable to move her left arm and her discharge from the hospital noted “term infant with brachial plexus injury.”
-Just 3 months after her birth, an MRI confirmed that J.D. had suffered serious injury to her brachial plexus nerves.
+Following delivery, J.D. could not move her left arm and her discharge from the hospital noted “term infant with brachial plexus injury.”
+Just 3 months after her birth, an MRI confirmed that J.D. had suffered a serious injury to her brachial plexus nerves.

 Standard of Care

 The judge found that the doctor and midwife from the Women’s Center had a duty of care to (1) review and evaluate Coleman’s medical history for her prior pregnancies; (2) consider the appropriate approach given Coleman’s significant history of shoulder dystocia in 2 prior deliveries; and (3) to use appropriate care and skill in response to shoulder dystocia during delivery.

 In articulating the applicable standard of care, the judge made reference in his Memorandum Decision to 2 points of evidence presented at trial.
 First, the judge noted that Coleman’s medical records from her prior pregnancies were readily available.
 The judge also noted that the plaintiff’s obstetric experts testified that a review of a patient’s obstetric history is a fundamental part of prenatal care.
 The defense experts offered nothing to refute this seemingly obvious point.